brad1066/cf2h-tech-tasks/README.md

 database connection settings that are configured beyond standard can also be found there.

+The username and password for logging in is (admin:changeme).
+The hashing method used is MD5, though in practice, a more secure method (such as SHA256) and salting would be used.

 ## Task 1

 Task 1 can be found from the `/login` route, and the code